LegacyNsfw/AvcsController/README.md

-# AvcsController
+# AVCS Controller

-A stand-alone exhaust AVCS cam controller for Subaru engines, based on an Arduino Due.
+A stand-alone exhaust AVCS controller for Subaru engines, based on an Arduino Due.

 See the wiki for documentation.